-Solid state drives offer a considerable improvement in terms of speed and reliability over the traditional mechanical hard drives.
-Also, they’re absolutely silent, shock-proof and energy-efficient.
+Solid state drives offer a considerable improvement in terms of speed and reliability over traditional mechanical hard drives.
+Also, they’re absolutely silent, shock-proof, and energy-efficient.

 For the ones who are still running older machines, an SSD will be a big step up in terms of overall performance.
 Although, moving the operating system and all the installed programs and apps from the older hard drive to the newly acquired SSD may be tricky.

 Also, fresh-installing the windows and everything else from scratch may be a good way to start new with a clean system, but it’s time-consuming and may not be an option for everyone.

 Dealing with setting up Windows again, getting all of the personal files and folders back on a new drive, and reinstalling all the apps may be a hassle.

 - Migrate the Windows 10 operating system to an SSD